Cubified/term/README.md

 ## term

 A tiny terminal emulator.
-Currently a work in progress, but semi-functional -- including basic support for escape sequences.
+Currently a work in progress, but semi-functional -- includes basic support for escape sequences.

 ### To-Do
 - Support Unicode/non-ANSI characters